Alright, let’s all just say this once together and get it out of our system, shall we?

 “Badges?
 Badges?
 We don’t need no STEENKEENG badges!!!”

-Like half the planet, that one line (which is a misquote) is the very few things I knew about this film.
+That one line (which is a misquote) was one the very few things I knew about this film.
 I had a vague idea it was a Western-y thing, that Humphrey Bogart was in it, that was about it.
 I went into this pretty blind.
 And boy am I glad I did, because what a fabulous surprise this turned out to be.
 I had the idea this was a sort of Wild-West thing with Humphrey Bogart as the hero, set during ye olden frontier days or something.
 But instead, this was a gripping tale of greed and corruption set just before the Great Depression, and Humphrey Bogart is instead a major anti-hero.
 As he famously quipped to a movie critic while they were filming – “I play the worst shit you ever saw!”

 He’s not that bad at first.
 Bogart is “Fred Dobbs”, a drifter bumming around a Mexican oil town panhandling from other norte-americanos and doing odd jobs.
 At some point he’s thrown together with another such drifter, Bob Curtin (Tim Holt), and they end up going in on a night for them both in a flophouse, where they meet Howard (Walter Huston, father of the director John).
 Howard’s regaling everyone with stories of his gold prospecting days, seasoning his tall tales with a frank confession that he quit gold mining because the greed was getting to him.
 Curtin’s bemused at Howard’s stories, but Dobbs is…inspired.
 So much so that when Curtin and Dobbs have a sudden windfall, they seek out Howard and talk him into leading them on one more prospecting expedition.